Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-FIXME: keep this episode focused on requirements, intro to project brief, coming up with questions for client, capture from client?
-Move product backlog creation to next episode?
-FIXME: or:
-FIXME: lesson 1: user stories, intro to project brief, coming up with questions for client, meeting with client to capture user stories
-FIXME: lesson 2: project requirements derived from user stories, SteveP video on importance of reqs (and user stories), adding to github, estimation, prioritisation

 ## User Stories: Understanding Requirements from the User Perspective

 Capturing requirements is pivotal to understanding what needs to be built,